Validating Bayesian Inference Algorithms with Simulation-Based Calibration: Extending Simulation-Based Calibration

 with $\rho_{m}[f]$ the lag-$m$ autocorrelation of $f$, which we estimate from the realized Markov chain \citep[][Ch.
 11]{bda3}.
 In words, $N_\text{samp}$ correlated samples contains roughly the same information as $N_{\mathrm{eff}}$ exact samples when estimating the expectation of $f$.

-This suggests that thinning a Markov chain by keeping only every $N_\text{samp} / N_{\mathrm{eff}}[f]$ states should yield a sample with negligible autocorrelation that is well-suited for the SBC procedure with $f$, giving us (Algorithm \ref{algo:sbc_mcmc}).
+This suggests that thinning a Markov chain by keeping only every $T$ states so that $2 \sum_{m = T}^{\infty} \rho_{m}[f] < \epsilon$ should yield a sample with negligible autocorrelation.
+In practice, we have observed that when $N_{\mathrm{eff}}[f] \leq N$, thinning by $\lceil N / N_{\mathrm{eff}}[f] \rceil$ reduces the autocorrelation sufficiently to produce samples that are well-suited for the SBC giving us (Algorithm \ref{algo:sbc_mcmc}).
+Some MCMC algorithms, such as dynamic HMC, can produce antithetic Markov chains with $N_{\mathrm{eff}}[f]>N$.
+In such cases, we suggest first thinning by $2$, which removes the negative odd lag correlations, and then thin as suggested above.

 By carefully thinning the autocorrelated samples we should be able to significantly reduce the $\cup$ shape demonstrated in Figure \ref{fig:corr} and maximize the sensitivity to any remaining issues with the model or algorithm.
-When running the SBC procedure over multiple quantities of interest we suggest thinning the chain using the minimum $N_{\mathrm{eff}}[f]$.
+As the rank statistic is closely related to cumulative distribution function $P(f(\theta) \leq f^*)$, we suggest computing minimum $N_{\mathrm{eff}}[P]$ with $f^*$ being empirical quantiles of $f(\theta)$ (e.g. 19 equispaced quantiles).
+When running the SBC procedure over multiple quantities of interest we suggest thinning the chain just once using the largest thinning value determined with the above procedure over all quantities.

 Although some autocorrelation will remain in a sample that has been thinned by effective sample size, our experience has been that this strategy is sufficient to remove the autocorrelation artifacts from the SBC histogram.
-If desired, more conservative thinning strategies, such as the truncation rules of \cite{geyer1992practical} can remove autocorrelation completely from the sample.
+If desired, more conservative thinning strategies such as the truncation rules of \cite{geyer1992practical} can remove autocorrelation completely from the sample.
 A sample thinned with these rules is typically much smaller than the sample achieved by thinning based on the effective sample size, and we have not seen any significant benefit for SBC from the increased computation time needed for these more elaborate thinning methods to date.

 Deviations that cannot be mitigated by thinning provide strong evidence that the Markov chain Monte Carlo estimators do not follow a central limit theorem and the Markov chains are not adequately exploring the target parameter space.
 This is particularly useful given that establishing central limit theorems for particular Markov chains and particular target distributions is a notoriously challenging problem even in relatively simple circumstances.